wurmlab/sequenceserver/README.md

 ## Contribute

-You will need Ruby and NodeJS and respective package managers (RubyGems and npm) for development.
+You will need Ruby, NodeJS, respective package managers (RubyGems and npm), and CodeClimate for development.

 ##### Get source code.
 ```